ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2022.02.02.md

 `DDaT` launch PC recycling and sustainability scheme (sharepoint.com) Volunteers required to re-image obsolete (but still useful) IT equipment for resale to staff or donation to charity.
 Scheme currently being run from Polaris House, but maybe if/when expanded to RAL, could be an idea for a team-building exercise (or perhaps more of a busman's holiday!)

-- probably more useful team-building exercises we could do, like joint programming, or hack-a-thon.
+- probably more useful team-building exercises we could do, like joint programming, or hackathon.

 -------------------------------